Plastic pollution: Collection, recycling and reduction

 The two common forms of waste collection include curbside collection and the use of drop-off recycling centers.
 About 87 percent of the population in the United States (273 million people) have access to curbside and drop-off recycling centers.
 In curbside collection, which is available to about 63 percent of the United States population (193 million people), people place designated plastics in a special bin to be picked up by a public or private hauling company.
 Most curbside programs collect more than one type of plastic resin, usually both PETE and HDPE.
 At drop-off recycling centers, which are available to 68 percent of the United States population (213 million people), people take their recyclables to a centrally located facility.
 Once collected, the plastics are delivered to a materials recovery facility (MRF) or handler for sorting into single-resin streams to increase product value.
 The sorted plastics are then baled to reduce shipping costs to reclaimers.

 There are varying rates of recycling per type of plastic, and in 2017, the overall plastic recycling rate was approximately 8.4% in the United States.
 Approximately 3.0 e6short ton of plastics were recycled in the U.S. in 2017, while 26.8 e6short ton plastic were dumped in landfills the same year.
 Some plastics are recycled more than others; in 2017 about 31.2 percent of HDPE bottles and 29.1 percent of PET bottles and jars were recycled.

 Reusable packaging refers to packaging that is manufactured of durable materials and is specifically designed for multiple trips and extended life.
 There are zero-waste stores and refill shops for selected products as well as conventional supermarkets that enable refilling of selected plastics-packaged products or voluntarily sell products with no or more sustainable packaging.

 On 21 May 2019, a new service model called "Loop" to collect packaging from consumers and reuse it, began to function in the New York region, US, supported by multiple larger companies.
 Consumers drop packages in special shipping totes and then a pick up collect, clean, refill and return them.
 It has begun with several thousand households and aims to not only stop single use plastic, but to stop single use generally by recycling consumer product containers of various materials.

-Another effective strategy, that could be supported by policies, is eliminating the need for plastic bottles such as by using refillable e.g. steel bottles, and water carbonators, which may also prevent potential negative impacts on human health due to microplastics release.

 Reducing plastic waste could support recycling and is often taken together with recycling: the "3R" refer to Reduce, Reuse and Recycle.